-We believe that our cash, cash equivalents and short-term investments will be sufficient to fund our currently planned operations into 2014, including:
+We believe that our cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash needs, including for working capital purposes, capital expenditures, and various contractual obligations for at least the next 12 months.
+We also believe that our cash, cash equivalents, short-term investments and receivables from Teva will be sufficient to fund our currently planned operations into 2014 including:

-- completing the SATURN trial, a phase 3 clinical trial that is evaluating a durable pain palliation benefit for custirsen in combination with docetaxel as second-line chemotherapy in approximately 300 patients with CRPC, which was initiated in the second quarter of 2010; - completing the SYNERGY trial, a phase 3 clinical trial that is evaluating a survival benefit for custirsen in combination with docetaxel as first-line chemotherapy in approximately 800 patients with CRPC, which was initiated in the third quarter of 2010; - completing patient accrual in a phase 3 clinical trial that is evaluating a survival benefit for custirsen in patients with advanced, unresectable NSCLC, which is expected to be initiated in 2011; - completing an investigator-sponsored phase 2 clinical trial evaluating OGX-427 treatment in patients with prostate cancer; and - completing a phase 2 clinical trial evaluating OGX-427 in combination with standard first-line chemotherapy in approximately 180 patients with metastatic bladder cancer.
+- completing the SYNERGY trial, a phase 3 clinical trial that is evaluating a survival benefit for custirsen in combination with docetaxel as first-line chemotherapy in approximately 1,000 patients with CRPC; - initiating and enrolling patients in a phase 3 clinical trial that is evaluating a survival benefit for custirsen in combination with cabazitaxel as second-line chemotherapy, which is expected to be initiated in 2012;

+- initiating and enrolling patients in a phase 3 clinical trial that is evaluating a survival benefit for custirsen in patients with advanced, unresectable NSCLC, which is expected to be initiated in 2012; - completing an investigator-sponsored phase 2 clinical trial evaluating OGX-427 treatment in combination with prednisone in patients with prostate cancer who have not received chemotherapy; - completing an investigator-sponsored phase 1 clinical trial evaluating OGX-427 when administered directly into the bladder in patients with superficial or muscle-invasive bladder cancer, which was initiated in August 2009; and - completing enrollment in a phase 2 clinical trial evaluating OGX-427 in combination with standard firstline chemotherapy in approximately 180 patients with metastatic bladder cancer; and - initiating and enrolling a phase 2 clinical trial evaluating OGX-427 treatment in combination with abiraterone acetate in patients with prostate cancer.

-As of December 31, 2010, we have a remaining commitment to fund \$21.6 million towards the three phase 3 trials of custirsen, while Teva is required to fund all additional expenses under the clinical development plan.
+As of December 31, 2011, we have a remaining commitment to fund \$18.3 million towards the three phase 3 trials of custirsen, while Teva is required to fund all additional expenses under the clinical development plan.
 The final results from the phase 3 trials may be released at a date that is beyond the period for which we currently project we have available cash resources.
 In addition, if we desire to conduct development activities with respect to our other product candidates beyond those development activities mentioned in the list above, we will require additional funding to support such operations.
 If we need to extend our cash availability, or to conduct any such currently unplanned development activities, we would seek such necessary funding through the licensing or sale of certain of our product candidates, by executing a partnership or collaboration agreement, or through private or public offerings of our equity or debt.